EOCOnline/openFemaNgClient/README.md

 - `npm run update4` (i.e., `npx npm-check-updates -u`) which updates package.json to the latest format - only if requested by the previous command
 - `npm run update5` (i.e., `npm install`)
 - `npm run update6` (i.e., `npm i -g rimraf` Post-Update Checkup)

-### Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-(Or do the previous more succinctly with just `ng s -o`.)
-The application will automatically reload if you change any of the source files.

-### Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ### Running unit tests